kelu124/echomods/Worklog.md

 * Interesting : [STBone - BeagleBone form-factor STM32F427 board](http://ebrombaugh.studionebula.com/embedded/stbone/index.html)
 * Doing some thinking about [the servo part](/cletus/) -- should be integrating a feather + screen to help debut the output =)

+#### 2016-09-01 A ping from GroupGets

+* It’s not a surprise that our backers waste no time getting inventive.
+We were pleasantly surprised by a tweet to check out this novel application of PRUDAQ in a [DIY Ultrasound Imaging Platform](https://www.gitbook.com/read/book/kelu124/echomods). [_source_](http://us10.campaign-archive1.com/?u=0b4a06d3b16c2573ff89aa414&id=3c93652604&e=b8636f98a5).

 uControllers and other stuff
 -------